Why Work with a Professional for Nevada Drug and Alcohol Interventions

 One of the signs of addiction is denial.
 An addict will deny they have a problem or try to blame their drug use or drinking on someone or something else.
 The interventionist will challenge these statements and attempt to have a discussion where the addict starts taking responsibility for his or her actions.

 • Puts a Stop to Enabling of the Addict

-No one wants to see someone they care for suffer.
-In the case of an addict, however, helping out only allows the person to continue to use their drug of choice.
+No one wants to see someone they care for the suffering.
+In the case of an addict, however, helping only allows the person to continue to use their drug of choice.

 The interventionist will point out these behaviors and explain why they are unhealthy.
 If warranted, family members can be referred for counseling as well.
 The family needs to get will just as much as the addict who is the subject of a Nevada drug and alcohol addiction.